The GPRA Advisory Council is made up of GP registrars, both past and present, who advise the GPRA Board on important matters concerning registrars.

 - report, discuss and advance issues in GP registrar training

 You can get involved in a Working Group

 Throughout the year, the Advisory Council forms issue-based Working Groups to address specific concerns or future needs within general practice.
 Topics addressed by Working Groups include The National Terms and Conditions for the Employment of Registrars (NTCER), registrar wellbeing, Close the Gap initiatives, rural and remote GP training and much more.

-GPRA's Working Groups are small, expert, agile groups which focus on one issue at a time.
-The Working Groups remain active until their specific goal or task is achieved.
+GPRA's national working groups are small, expert, agile groups which focus on one issue at a time.
+The national working group remains active until their specific goal or task is achieved.
 This model, which provides guidance and advice to GPRA and the general practice sector, fits in well with the busy lives of GP registrars.

 Please keep an eye out on our member eNewsletter for upcoming opportunities to take part in a working group.
 Please contact us for more information.